Cyril Tenison White: Career

 White was mainly interested in woody species and was an authority on tropical species.
 He was a correspondent of Harvard University's Arnold Arboretum, and published a monograph of North Queensland rainforest species in its journal Contributions from the Arnold Arboretum of Harvard University.
 In 1944, he instructed Australian Army forestry companies in New Guinea, and conducted surveys of forests of the British Solomon Islands in 1945.
 He very much enjoyed bushwalking and camping, leading several excursions of the Queensland Naturalists' Club.

 He was active in a number of horticultural and geographical societies, including the Royal Society of Queensland.
 He liked to encourage young researchers to continue their studies, and was affectionately known among them as "C.T." for his enthusiasm and sociability.

 Later life

-He died, just shy of his 60th birthday, from heart disease at his home in Kangaroo Point.
+He died, just shy of his 60th birthday, from heart disease at his home in Kangaroo Point, Brisbane.
 He was cremated.
 White was survived by his wife and two daughters.

 Awards and distinctions

-In 1946, White was awarded the Mueller Medal for his important contributions to Australian botanical science.
+In 1947, White was awarded the Mueller Medal for his important contributions to Australian botanical science.
 University of Queensland awarded him an honorary M.Sc. in 1948.
 From 1951, Queensland Naturalists' Club has held an annual C. T. White Memorial Lecture in his honour.